wolfalders/wolfalders.github.io/_pages/about.md

   <img src="/images/SwahiliTomb.JPG" alt="Swahili tomb at Kunduchi, Tanzania">
   <figcaption>Swahili tomb, Kunduchi, Tanzania.
 The circular divots used to hold Chinese porcelain bowls, which have since been removed.</figcaption>
 </figure>

-Why practice archaeology in Africa?
-As an archaeologist, I am motivated by big questions.
-Why did people start living in large, specialized urban societies?
-How did people in the past exchange goods and ideas over vast distances, creating globalized societies?
-What types of environmental and climatic conditions impacted these changes, and how did people collectively shape and adapt to challenging environmental conditions?
-These complex activities are recent and emergent human experiments, the long-term outcomes of which are yet unclear.
-Likely, they will have drastic implications for the course of our species and planet, so it is vital to understand their timing, nature, and impacts for the present and future.

-African archaeology demonstrates that processes leading to environmental change, food production, connectivity, and urbanism developed along unique and diverse pathways on the continent, in ways that continually force us to rethink global anthropological understandings of these trajectories.
-For instance, in East Africa, urban mercantile societies coexisted alongside hunter-gatherer, pastoralist, and intensified agriculturalist foodways for many centuries, and class stratification occurred in the absence of any overarching territorial state.
-Tropical environmental conditions also created unique urban-rural settlement arrangements that differ from comparable urban developments in other parts of the world.
-Finally, while African societies developed along unique trajectories, archaeology also shows that vast regions of the continent were deeply connected to the globalizing processes that shaped the modern world from a very early period.
-Archaeology is crucial for revealing connections that place African societies in global historical context.

 <figure class="align-left" style="max-width: 240px;">
   <img src="/images/team.jpeg" alt="Survey team in Pangani, 2024">